translator24work/ASI_Grupa4/README.md

   password: your_password
   database: your_database
 ```
-## If you want to deploy pipeline, you need to run:
+## If you want to deploy pipeline, you need to run (in two separated consoles):
 * Frontend Application `streamlit.py`:
 ```
 cd kedro-asi/